Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Make sure to keep enough sealant (30ml) in your tubeless road tires for them to seal quickly after a puncture.

 Of course, there are times when a puncture is so large that sealant won’t do the job.
-Usually, that only happens with a good-sized gash in the side or bottom of your tire or when you are racing on a tire with a thin tread and casing intended only for time trials.
+Usually, that only happens with a good-sized gash in the side or bottom of your tire or when racing on a tire with a thin tread and casing.
 For those situations, carrying a tube to inflate the tire and using a food wrapper or paper currency to block the tube from going through the gash is a good backup plan.

-Using a set of all-season tubeless road or cross tires for commuting or on roads full of puncture-rich obstacles will give you better puncture resistance than everyday training and racing tires but will make for considerably poorer tire loss rolling resistance and road feel.
+Using a set of all-season tubeless road or cross tires for commuting or on roads full of puncture-rich obstacles will give you better puncture resistance than everyday training and racing tires but will make for worse tire loss rolling resistance and road feel.

 6. Weight